READY BREMERTON 2025 – Free Disaster Preparedness Fair

 Preparing for Winter Flooding

-Super sand bags at Point no pointCostal flooding impacted a number of neighborhoods within Kitsap County in the final days of 2022 due to a combination of predicted “king tides” and unanticipated record level low atmospheric pressure.
+Coastal flooding impacted a number of neighborhoods within Kitsap County in the final days of 2022 due to a combination of predicted “king tides” and unanticipated record level low atmospheric pressure.
 We will experience king tides again in late November and late December again this year.
 Kitsap County experienced a very different kind of flooding in December, 2007.
 A record level of rain over a 24-hour period.
-This caused normally quiet streams to have the impact of raging rivers ressulting in damage to roads, bridges and properties.
+This caused normally quiet streams to have the impact of raging rivers resulting in damage to roads, bridges, and properties.

 Take Winter by Storm